Samsung Electronics (OTCMKTS:SSNLF) Hits New 12-Month High at $40.60

-Samsung Electronics Co., Ltd. (OTCMKTS:SSNLF – Get Rating)’s share price hit a new 52-week high on Tuesday .
-The stock traded as high as $40.60 and last traded at $40.60, with a volume of 0 shares trading hands.
+Samsung Electronics Co., Ltd. (OTCMKTS:SSNLF – Get Rating)’s share price hit a new 52-week high during mid-day trading on Tuesday .
+The company traded as high as $40.60 and last traded at $40.60, with a volume of 0 shares traded.
 The stock had previously closed at $40.60.

 Samsung Electronics Stock Performance